Jackson-Dana/Data_projects_TripleTen/06-machine_learning_churn_reduction/README.md

 # Sprint 17 Project - Predicting Customer Churn

 This is the 16th project I worked on in the TripleTen Data Science program.
-A telecom company needed a system of identifying customers that were churn risks.
-The results of this project could help the company improve customer retention and outcomes.
+Interconnect, a telecom company, needed a system of identifying customers that were churn risks.
+The results of this project could help the company improve customer retention and outcomes by offering promotional codes and special plan options to users planning to leave.

 ## Project Goals

-The goal of the project was to explore the data in order to then produce a model to effectively identify customers likely to discontinue their service and then have the opportunity to offer them incentives to stay.
-Therefore, the main goal of this project was to build a model to predict customer churn through binary classification.
+The primary goal of this project was to build a binary classification model that effectively identifies customers at high risk of churning.
+By accurately predicting which customers are likely to discontinue their service, Interconnect can proactively offer incentives and special plan options to retain these customers and improve overall customer retention.

+## Interconnect's Services

+Interconnect mainly provides two types of services:

+Landline communication.
+The telephone can be connected to several lines simultaneously.
+Internet.
+The network can be set up via a telephone line (DSL, digital subscriber line) or through a fiber optic cable.
+Some other services the company provides include:

+Internet security: antivirus software (DeviceProtection) and a malicious website blocker (OnlineSecurity) A dedicated technical support line (TechSupport)
+Cloud file storage and data backup (OnlineBackup)
+TV streaming (StreamingTV) and a movie directory (StreamingMovies) The clients can choose either a monthly payment or sign a 1- or 2-year contract.
+They can use various payment methods and receive an electronic invoice after a transaction.

 ## The Data

 The data consists of files obtained from different sources:

-1. `contract.csv` — Contract information
+contract.csv — Contract information
-2. `personal.csv` — The client's personal data
+personal.csv — The client's personal data
-3. `internet.csv` — Information about Internet services
+internet.csv — Information about Internet services
-4. `phone.csv` — Information about telephone services
+phone.csv — Information about telephone services

-Each file contains a unique code assigned to each client in the `customerID` column.
+Each file contains a unique code assigned to each client in the customerID column.

 The contract information is valid as of February 1, 2020.